 - Plug in your waffle iron so that it can begin to heat up.
 Turn your oven to 200F or heat up a toaster oven to keep prepared waffles warm.

 - In a mixing bowl, combine the flour, sugar, baking powder, baking soda, and ground flax seeds.
 Stir to combine.

-- In a separate bowl combine the milk, apple cider vinegar, oil, and vanilla.
+- In a separate bowl combine the milk, apple cider vinegar, and melted vegan butter.
 Stir to combine.